oldweb-today/netcapsule/README.md

 * To read data from the archives, The HTTP (and optionally HTTPS) proxy servers should be set to `netcapsule_pywb_1:8080`.
 These setting are browser dependent.

+For convenience, the new browser Docker image build can be added to `browsers/build-browsers.sh` script.
 Consult the existing browser setups for examples on how to add browsers.

 ### General Workflow